Thick hyperbolic 3-manifolds with bounded rank: Negatively curved manifolds

-Fix some $\epsilon >0$ and define the \it $\epsilon $-length \rm of a path $\gamma$ in $M$ as One then defines $\epsilon $-distances by taking infima over relative path lengths, and distances between sets and diameters of sets then have obvious $\epsilon$-analogues.
 The following lemma shows that changing $\epsilon $ results in coarsely equivalent $\epsilon $-distances.
 Namazi proved this lemma for hyperbolic $3$-manifolds, but the argument works in pinched negative curvature under the obvious modifications.

 \begin{lem}[Namazi, Lemma 5.2 \cite{Namaziquasiconvexity}] Given $\epsilon_2 > \epsilon_1 > 0$ less than the Margulis constant, there exists a constant $C = C (\epsilon_1,\epsilon_2, \kappa^ -,\kappa^ +) \geq 0 $ such that for every Riemannian $3$-manifold $M $ with pinched negative curvatures $\kappa^ - \leq K_M \leq \kappa^ + < 0 $ and $x,y \in M $ we have